-112 Joint Federal-State Task Force on Electric Transmission, 175 FERC ¶ 61,224 (June 18, 2021).
+124 Joint Federal-State Task Force on Electric Transmission, 175 FERC ¶ 61,224 (June 18, 2021).

-interconnection, that provides benefits from a federal and state perspective."113 On July 19, 2021, NARUC nominated the 10 state commissioners to the Transmission Task Force, including New England Commissioners Riley Allen (VT PUC) and Matt Nelson (Chair, MA DPU).
-Since the last Report, Chair Thad LeVar of the Utah Public Service Commission was nominated to represent the Western Conference region (to replace Commissioner Kate Raper, who resigned her position with the Idaho PUC on January 21, 2022).
+public for listening and observing and on the record.
+The Transmission Task Force will focus on "topics related to efficiently and fairly planning and paying for transmission, including transmission to facilitate generator interconnection, that provides benefits from a federal and state perspective."
+125 On July 19, 2021, NARUC nominated the 10 state commissioners to the Transmission Task Force, including New England Commissioners Riley Allen (VT PUC) and Matt Nelson (Chair, MA DPU).
+Since the last Report, the FERC confirmed NARUC's nomination of Utah PSC Chairman T. LeVar to represent the Western Conference region (to replace Commissioner Kate Raper, who resigned her position with the Idaho PUC on January 21, 2022).
+126